You are viewing a story from harrypotterfanfiction.com

 She stared off into space for a few seconds, but if he didn’t know better, Draco could swear she was looking straight at him, her deep brown eyes to his gray.
 Her words and her gaze held him, entranced.

 “Just because someone is an only child doesn’t mean they will have a miserable Christmas,” Ron replied correctly.

 “You are right, of course.
 But something tells me Malfoy’s Christmas is nothing like ours.
 As if it’s tainted somehow.”

 “Who cares?”
-Ron said irritated.
+Ron questioned with irritation.
 He left her then and went to refill his eggnog from a pitcher in the kitchen.

 Draco stared at Hermione in disbelief, completely fixated.
 She couldn’t have been more right.

 “How does she know this?”
 Draco finally asked.
 “That my Christmas is tainted, as she put it.”